Braden Mann

-Braden Mann (born on November 24, 1997) is an American football punter and kickoff specialist for the New York Jets of the National Football League (NFL).
-He played college football at Texas A&M. During his junior season, he received unanimous All-American honors and won the Ray Guy Award as the nation's top collegiate punter.
-He also broke the NCAA Division I Football Bowl Subdivision (FBS) records for single-game punting average, single-season punts of 60-plus yards, and single-season punting average.
+Braden Mann (born November 24, 1997) is an American professional football punter for the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Texas A&M Aggies.
+During his junior season, he received unanimous All-American honors and won the Ray Guy Award.
+He also broke the NCAA Division I Football Bowl Subdivision (FBS) records for single-game punting average, single-season punts of 60-plus yards and single-season punting average.

-Early years
+Early life

 Mann played kicker and punter at Cy-Fair High School in Cypress, Texas, under the tutelage of head coach Ed Pustejovsky, a former Texas A&M football player.
 As a junior, Mann scored 7-of-10 field goals (with a long of 49 yards) and 46-of-48 extra points.
 He was named to the 2014 Houston Chronicle All-Greater Houston team.
 As a senior, he scored 25-of-25 extra points and recorded a 45-yard punting average on 41 punts.
 Following his senior season, Mann played in the Under Armour All-America Game.

 Though Mann wanted to play linebacker in high school and college, he was not able to do so due to his size and injuries.
 As a college football recruit, he was rated nationally as the number two kicker by Rivals.com and the number five kicker by 247Sports.com.